jina-ai/jina/docs/concepts/executor/create.md

 - `README.md` describes how to use your Executor.
 - `Dockerfile` is only generated if you choose advanced configuration.

+For a more detailed breakdown of the file structure, see `{ref} here <executor-file-structure>`.

 ## Tips

-* Use `jina hub new` CLI to create an Executor

-  To create an Executor, always use this command and follow the instructions.
+* Use `jina hub new` CLI to create an Executor: To create an Executor, always use this command and follow the instructions.
 This ensures the correct file structure.

-* You don't need to manually write a Dockerfile

-  The build system automatically generates an optimized Dockerfile according to your Executor package.
+* You don't need to manually write a Dockerfile: The build system automatically generates an optimized Dockerfile according to your Executor package.

 ```{tip}
 In the `jina hub new` wizard you can choose from four Dockerfile templates: `cpu`, `tf-gpu`, `torch-gpu`, and `jax-gpu`.